 3.2 VHF data communications

-VHF data communications will provide robust high-speed data exchange between ships and between ship and shore.
+VHF data communications will provide robust high-speed data exchange between ships and between ship between ship and shore, and between ships and satellites.
 The AIS system is not capable of handling, nor is intended for, this high-speed data exchange.

-Taking into account the channels identified by WRC-12 as described in 2.2 above, channels 24, 84, 25, 85, 26, and 86 will use the modulation technique described in Recommendation ITU-R M.1842-1, and will be used for future VHF digital data, and ship-to-shore data exchange.
+Taking into account the channels identified by WRC-12 as described in 2.2 above, channels 24, 84, 25, 85, 26, and 86 will use the modulation technique described in Recommendation ITU-R M.1842, and will be used for future VHF digital data, and ship-to-shore data exchange.

 These may be used as discrete data communications channels, or a number may be combined into a single wide-bandwidth channel.

+3.3 VDES (VHF Data Exchange System) integrates functions of AIS, ASM and VDE

+VDES considers both WRC-15 Agenda Item 1.16 and WRC-12 revisions to Appendix 18 which address the need to protect the integrity of the AIS VDL by moving AIS applications and ASM (Application Specific Messages) to other channels and the designation of some of the duplex channels previously designated for VPC (VHF Public Correspondence) for digitally modulated emissions in accordance with Recommendation ITU-R M.1842 (which describes VDE (VHF Data Exchange)).
+The VDES integrates the functions of AIS, ASM and VDE and includes the channels used for these functions.
+The arrangement of the frequencies, channels and usage is shown in Table 1, including the provision for satellite broadcasting.
+Table 1

+Appendix 18 channels and frequencies for VDES (AIS, ASM and VDE) with provision for satellite broadcasting